Ground-breaking moment for new center at Stockton homeless shelter

 Sen. Eggman is a longtime proponent

-During her tenure in the State Assembly, Eggman authored AB 2629, which eliminated lease renewal restrictions in the air space where the Stockton Shelter and St. Mary’s Dining Hall reside.
+During her tenure in the California Assembly, Eggman authored Assembly Bill 2629, which eliminated lease renewal restrictions in the air space where the Stockton Shelter and St. Mary’s Dining Hall reside.
 Previously, the law restricted the air space in the area owned by Caltrans.
 This made it impossible for the nonprofits to build permanent structures.

 “It’s incredibly rewarding that I was able to use my knowledge of this community and the authority granted to me,” Eggman said.
 “To be able to do good for people is a dream come true.”

-Ted Leland, formerly vice president and athletic director at University of the Pacific, became the Stockton Shelter’s acting chief executive officer this week.
-He joked he was a latecomer to the celebration.
-But he said he could offer an outsider’s perspective about what has been accomplished.
+Ted Leland, former University of the Pacific vice president and athletic director, became the Stockton Shelter’s acting chief executive officer this week.
+He joked he was a latecomer to the celebration, but said he could offer an outsider’s perspective about what has been accomplished.

 “I’ve been amazed as I’ve gone through the background and the grants and the work that everybody has put into this and how long this has been a dream,” Leland said.
 “There’s lots of times (those of) us in San Joaquin County and Stockton sort of denigrate ourselves.
 This is an example of what we can do, what you can do when we all work together.”